-Chronic kidney disease affects more than 20 million US adults while more than 79,812 chronic dialysis patients die each year in the United States, with an annual unadjusted mortality rate of 20 to 25% (Coresh et al., 2007).
+Chronic kidney disease affects more than 20 million US adults, while more than 79,812 chronic dialysis patients die each year in the United States, with an annual unadjusted mortality rate of 20 to 25% (Coresh et al., 2007).
 The prevalence of hypertension in patients with chronic kidney disease is estimated to be more than 60%, and more than 90% in patients with advanced renal failure (Stage IV and V) (Levey et al ., 2009; Campese et al ., 2006).
 Based on a national survey of representative samples of non-institutionalized adults in the USA, it is estimated that hypertension occurs in 23.3% of individuals without CKD and 35.8% are in stage 1 CKD, 48.1% of stage 2, 59.9% of stage 3 and 84.1% of stage 4-5 patients (Kearney et al. 2005).

 As with CKD, awareness of hypertension is low.
 Hence approaches to control hypertension will play a major role in modification or prevention of chronic kidney diseases.
-A combination of population-wide and individual health-care interventions is required to make control of the growing epidemiology of hypertension.
-With this background, present study has been undertaken to study the prevalence of hypertension, its associated factors as well as to increase the awareness on importance of life style modifications among rural dwellers of south India.
-Studies targeting low socio-economic groups would provide an estimate of the future magnitude of the problem and assist in developing strategies for control of hypertension and chronic kidney diseases (CKD).
+A combination of population-wide and individual health-care interventions must make control of the growing epidemiology of hypertension.
+With this background, this study has been undertaken to study the prevalence of hypertension, its associated factors and to increase awareness on the importance of lifestyle modifications among rural dwellers of south India.
+Studies targeting low socio-economic groups would provide an estimate of the future magnitude of the problem and assist in developing strategies for the control of hypertension and chronic kidney diseases (CKD).

 1.1 Present Study